nanvel/blog/2020/07/ruby.md

 #### Proc object

-A proc object represent a block.
+A proc object represents a block.

-Both procs and lambdas are functions rather than methods invoken on an object.
+Both procs and lambdas are functions rather than methods invoked on an object.

 ### Struct